ethereum/act/README.md

 	- SMT theorems

-The types of proofs that can be performed by the various backend can be understood in the following table:
+The types of proofs that can be performed by the various backends can be understood in the following table:

 | Proof type \ Backend          | HEVM    | KEVM | SMT     | Coq     |     |
 | ----------------------------- | ------- | ---- | ------- | ------- | --- |